adamransom/barely_os/README.md

 # Barely OS

-The goal of this project is to eventually write an extremely simple kernel for the Raspberry Pi 3, to learn more about bare-metal programming and how operating systems work in general.
+The goal of this project is to eventually write an extremely simple kernel for the Raspberry Pi 3, in order to learn more about bare-metal programming and how operating systems work in general.

-At first, this will mostly be experiments with bare-metal programming in assembly, then transitioning into Rust and finally starting to work towards building a kernal.
+At first, this will mostly be experiments with bare-metal programming in assembly, then transitioning into Rust and finally starting to work towards building a kernel.

 I hope to record at least some of this journey on my blog over at [adamransom.github.io](https://adamransom.github.io), though I can't vouch that'll be updated all that frequently.

 ## Setup

-In order to run these examples, you will most notably need a Raspberry Pi 3 Model B. Whilst a lot of the same code can be used on Raspberry Pi 2, there are some big differences early on (for example when trying to turn on the ACT LED).
+In order to run these examples, you will most notably need a Raspberry Pi 3 Model B. Whilst a lot of the same code can be used on a Raspberry Pi 2, there are some big differences early on (for example when trying to turn on the ACT LED).

 Secondly you will need the [arm-none-eabi](https://launchpad.net/gcc-arm-embedded/+download) toolchain to assemble, link and generate a binary image to put on your SD card.